Drug Efficacy in Preclinical Studies

 Gastrointestinal (GI) diseases affect the GI tract from the mouth to the anus.
 Many factors can upset the GI tract, leading to various structural and/or functional pathologies and our research helps us to understand the causes and mechanisms of diseases affecting these organ systems, and to help sponsors develop new and improved human treatments.

-Biotrial is a preferred partner for Biotech and Pharmaceutical companies, particularly experienced in preclinical renal and gastrointestinal efficacy studies and experience in performing a variety of renal and GI function tests.
+Biotrial is a preferred partner for biotechnology and pharmaceutical industry, particularly experienced in preclinical renal and gastrointestinal efficacy studies and experience in performing a variety of renal and GI function tests.
 We offer a variety of renal and GI pathophysiological models, including:

 Biotrial Nonclinical Follow Up Respiratory